AryanAAB/MicroGrid/ReadMe.md

 ## What is P2P Energy Trading?
-P2P energy trading allows electricity consumers and producers within a local area (microgrid) to trade energy directly with each other, instead of relying entirely on a central utility grid.
+P2P energy trading allows electricity consumers and producers within a local area (microgrid) to trade energy directly with each other  instead of relying entirely on a central utility grid.

 Participants may be: